How to Evaluate Threat Intelligence Providers & Business Solutions

 Speed of intelligence

 Condensing the time between detection and response is critical not only because of the significant impact on human safety but also for business continuity and protecting the bottom line.
-In fact, a recent Forrester study found that organizations that improve emergency response by 30 minutes per incident experience higher revenues.
-By eliminating many of the manual aspects of risk monitoring, threat intelligence solutions can drastically accelerate critical event identification, enabling those responsible for initiating emergency response to make informed decisions about mitigation strategies.
+In fact, a Forrester study found that organizations that improve emergency response by 30 minutes per incident experience higher revenues.
+Eliminating many of the manual aspects of risk monitoring, along with a live threat intelligence feed, can drastically accelerate critical event identification, allowing you to initiate an emergency response when seconds count and make informed decisions about mitigation strategies.

 There is no shortage of open source intelligence data about what’s happening around the world.
-However, making sense of this information and verifying its accuracy is an entirely different problem.
+However, making sense of this information and verifying its accuracy are significant hurdles to taking advantage of this intel.
+The last thing you want is for a major event to go unnoticed—but neither do you want false positives on threats that cause undue panic.
 Determining the veracity of information is just as important as capturing it in the first place.
-By using human-vetted threat intelligence, organizations can more easily curate data from thousands of distinct sources, filter out the noise, and pinpoint the most relevant information to their employees and business—all in a matter of seconds.
+By using human-vetted threat intelligence, organizations can more easily curate a data feed from thousands of distinct sources, filter out the noise, and pinpoint the most relevant information to their employees and business—all in a matter of seconds.

 Faster time to action

 As Russian author Fyodor Dostoevsky once said, “intelligence alone is not nearly enough when it comes to acting wisely.”
 This is particularly true for information that impacts an organization’s ability to protect itself from a rapidly developing threat.
-By integrating a modern threat intelligence solution with an emergency communication system, businesses can vastly accelerate access to information, ensuring stakeholders and impacted employees are aware of critical events as quickly as possible.
+By integrating a modern threat intelligence solution with an emergency communication system, businesses can vastly accelerate access to actionable intelligence, ensuring stakeholders and employees are aware of critical events as quickly as possible for effective vulnerability management.

 Automatic impact assessments and alerts

-Once you’ve solved for how your organization will identify threats and verify the accuracy of the information used, you need to know where to direct resources.
-A threat intelligence solution can help expedite this by providing useful context and a visual depiction of each threat’s impact radius, enabling you to prioritize assisting individuals and locations at the most significant risk.
+Once you’ve solved for how your organization will identify threats and verify the accuracy of information, you need to know where to direct resources.
+A threat intelligence solution can help expedite this by providing useful threat analysis and a visual depiction of each threat’s impact radius, enabling you to prioritize assistance for individuals and locations most at risk.
+Some threat intelligence providers even give you direct access to experts and analysts who can talk you through active threats.

 By integrating employee data from an HRIS or Active Directory, organizations can tie threat intelligence to static or dynamic locations to know exactly who is impacted—even when employees are traveling or not in their typical work environment.